Whine, Whine, Whine: 4 Steps for Dealing With Complainers

-We’ve all been there: a crying dog left alone for too many hours, a cranky toddler demanding a toy, a colleague complaining endlessly about everything and anything.
-Too much whining can set our teeth on edge and make us want to get away from the sound – as fast as possible.
+We’ve all been there: a crying dog left alone for too many hours, a cranky toddler demanding a toy, a colleague complaining endlessly about anything and everything.
+Too much whining can set our teeth on edge and make us want to get away from the sound—as fast as possible.
 And because it’s such an unpleasant experience, many of us try to control our own “kvetching,” as my grandmother used to call such grumbles.
 Except in our therapist’s office, where complaints and self-pity are supposed to be accepted with kind sympathy and understanding.

-“Some therapists are refusing to let clients complain endlessly…—offering up Tough Love in place of the nurturing gaze and the question ‘How does that make you feel?’
+“Some therapists are refusing to let clients complain endlessly … offering up Tough Love in place of the nurturing gaze and the question ‘How does that make you feel?’
 They're setting time limits on how long a client can stay on certain topics and declaring some topics off-limits altogether.
-Some are even taping clients so they can hear how they sound and firing clients who can't stop complaining,” writes Elizabeth Bernstein in the Wall Street Journal.
+Some are even taping clients so they can hear how they sound and firing clients who can't stop complaining,” writes Elizabeth Bernstein.

-I wonder if the therapists advocating “Tough Love” are suffering from the same problem – that they didn’t set limits gently, earlier in the therapy.
-I actually think that limit-setting with non-stop whiners – whether they’re friends, colleagues, children, parents, siblings, puppies or clients – is important, in part because it prevents exactly that kind of outburst on the part of others.
+I wonder if the therapists advocating “Tough Love” are suffering from the same problem—that they didn’t set limits gently, earlier in the therapy.
+I actually think that limit-setting with non-stop whiners—whether they’re friends, colleagues, children, parents, siblings, puppies or clients—is important, in part because it prevents exactly that kind of outburst.